telefonicaid/iotagent-json/docs/usermanual.md

 MQTT binding is based on the existence of a MQTT broker and the usage of different topics to separate the different destinations and types of the messages (the different possible interactions are described in the following sections).

-All the topics used in the protocol are prefixed with the APIKey of the device group and the Device ID of the device involved in the interaction; i.e.: there is a different set of topics for each service (e.g:
+All the topics subscribed by the agent (to send measures, to configuration command retrieval or to get result of a command) are prefixed with the agent procotol, /json in this case, followed by APIKey of the device group and the Device ID of the device involved in the interaction; i.e.: there is a different set of topics for each service (e.g: `/json/FF957A98/MyDeviceId/attrs`).
-`/FF957A98/MyDeviceId/attrs`).
 The API Key is a secret identifier shared among all the devices of a service, and the DeviceID is an ID that uniquely identifies the device in a service.
 API Keys can be configured with the IoTA Configuration API or the public default API Key of the IoT Agent can be used in its stead.
 The Device ID must be provisioned in advance in the IoT Agent before information is sent.
+All topis published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case '/json', just include apikey and deviceid (e.g: `/FF957A98/MyDeviceId/cmd` and `/FF957A98/MyDeviceId/configuration/values` ).

 #### Measure reporting